How To Support A Partner With PCOS

 PCOS is a relatively common condition, thought to affect one in five women in the UK, but a diagnosis can be worrying and can leave women feeling anxious and isolated.

-If your partner is someone who suffers with polycystic ovaries, it’s incredibly important to offer the right kind of support.
+If your partner or wife is someone who suffers with polycystic ovaries, it’s incredibly important to offer the right kind of support.
 It can be hard to know what to say during the more difficult times; simply being kind and gentle is a great place to start, but there are a few other ways you can help:

 Learn About PCOS